 Opened way back in 1915, the Wall Street Theater has been reborn a few times in the last century, changing hands between a multitude of owners.

 In its earliest days stars like Lilian Gish, Mary Pickford and John Barrymore graced this stage.

-In the 1930s it was remodelled as a movie theatre, but was also booked for boxing matches and concerts by the likes of Elvis Presley.
+Later, in the 1930s it was remodeled as a movie theater, but was also booked for boxing matches and concerts by the likes of Elvis Presley.

-In its latest incarnation the Wall Street Theater is mainly a live music venue, booking well-known touring bands and solo artists from all genres, as well as a big helping of tribute acts.
+In its latest incarnation the Wall Street Theater is mainly a live music venue.
+You can catch well-known touring bands and solo artists from all genres, as well as a big helping of tribute acts.

 11. Calf Pasture Beach

 Norwalk’s annual 4th of July fireworks take place at this historic beach and park on the peninsula of the same name.

 In the 17th century Calf Pasture was used by Connecticut colony settlers as grazing land for cows.